Major in Chemistry Secondary Education

 To meet the Education certification, students also must take additional English and math courses, as well as complete classroom observations and a student teaching semester.
 For a complete list of requirements and offered courses, view the catalog.

-A degree in Chemistry Secondary Education provides you with all of the same career opportunities in the field of chemistry, with the additional ability to teach chemistry at the 7-12 grade levels.
-This concentration will challenge you to demonstrate the best classroom practices as well as your subject knowledge.
-You will learn how to integrate technology while learning about the various types of teaching methodology.
-To fulfill concentration requirements, you will be placed in secondary-level classrooms to practice the skills it takes to run a classroom of your own.
-This hands-on experience allows you to create lesson plans, learn from professionals in the field and gain confidence in the classroom.
+A degree in Chemistry Secondary Education provides you with all the same career opportunities in the field of chemistry, with the additional ability to teach chemistry at the 7-12 grade levels.
+This major will challenge you to demonstrate the best classroom practices as well as your subject knowledge.
+You will learn how to integrate technology while learning about the various types of teaching methodologies.
+To fulfill major requirements, you will be placed in secondary-level classrooms to develop the skills needed to plan and implement a positive, equitable, and productive learning environment.
+This hands-on experience allows you to create lesson plans, learn from professionals in the field, and gain confidence in the classroom.

 In addition to experience in education, students have the chance to test their chemistry skills.
 More than one-third of our students participate in research, which helps to build their professional experiences.
 Many of our students also participate in one of our student organizations, such as the American Chemical Society, which offers professional and financial perks.
 The Chemistry Honor Society, Gamma Sigma Epsilon, is reserved for our most prestigious students.
 Those who maintain a GPA of 3.3 or higher in Chemistry are invited to join this honor society.